Student lives in tent to save on rent

 When I learned there was a way to travel without money I got totally hooked on hitchhiking, and that has lead to increasingly crazy experiences.
 My goal in life is now to be the best dinner table conversation, which is coming along slowly.

 We think that this may just be the beginning for this super money saving addict.
 We tip our hat to you sir.
+And if you're keen to see how it all panned out, here are some updates on Reddit.

 What do you think of Evan's money saving tactic?
 Has it inspired you?